xjtju/PinT/README.md

 }

 ```
 5. changes the .ini file according to the real run time envirement and the test request.
-See pint.ini sample for details, and the .INI file is very direct and simple.
+For better performance, ```pipelined mode```  can be activated by setting ```pipelined=1```,  See pint.ini sample for details, and the .INI file is very direct and simple.